DUNE/lblpwgtools/code/MVAtoGLoBES/ReadMe.md

 This module converts the outputs from the MVA selection to GLoBES formatted inputs.

-Usage for making full GLoBES configuration: make_configs.py <path = directory with MVA trees> <label = directory name for output GLoBES configs>
+Usage for making full GLoBES configuration: make_configs.py [PATH = directory with MVA trees] [LABEL = directory name for output GLoBES configs]

-Places full GLoBES configurations based on trees in <path> in lblpwgtools/inputs/MVAtoGLoBES/<label>/
+Places full GLoBES configurations based on trees in PATH in lblpwgtools/inputs/MVAtoGLoBES/LABEL/

 TODO: